bayfordbury-observatory/ObsPlan/README.md

 ObsPlan is a batch tool for planning observations at Bayfordbury, designed to supplement the target checker on our website.

-You can provide a list of targets, and specify a date range, then it will generate airmass plots for all of the requested targets and dates.
+You can provide a list of targets, and specify a date range, then it will generate altitude plots for all of the requested targets and dates.

 The current version has limited functionality, so it only works for deep sky objects.
 A future version will support Solar System objects (planets, asteroids & comets).

-You can download it from the [releases page.](https://github.com/bayfordbury-observatory/ObsPlan/releases)
+You can download it from the [releases page.](https://github.com/bayfordbury-observatory/ObsPlan/releases) Please send us any feedback or suggestions!

 ## Using ObsPlan-DSO.py